Localizing Your Game Into Spanish, Which Spanish Do You Choose?

-(CB) There are many: terminology, usted/voseo or abuse of English words (in cases where there is an existing common translation) are usually the things that make me realise a text was not translated into Spanish for Spain.
+Curri, Spain: Terminology or abuse of English words (in cases where there is an existing common translation) are usually the things that make me realise a text was not translated into Spanish for Spain.
 For example, most Latin American software products use “ingresar” as the translation of both “log in” and “enter”, whereas in Spain we would use “iniciar sesión” and both “entrar” and “introducir”, depending on the context (enter in a place for the former or enter text in a text box for the latter).

-(MG) The most obvious element is the accent, followed by the localisms and structures uncommonly used in that specific version of Spanish.
+Manuel, Mexico: The most obvious element is the accent, followed by the localisms and structures uncommonly used in that specific version of Spanish.

 3. Are there words or phrases that jump out at you?
 Is it like playing a game where you would equip yourself with Armour only to find that it is Armor?

-(JG) There are several lexical choices like the ones mentioned above and the different translation for “you” (plural) which is “vosotros” in Spain and “ustedes” in LatAm.
+Javier, Argentina: Different translation for “you” (plural) which is “vosotros” in Spain and “ustedes” in LatAm.
 Interjections are also a marker (we don’t use “hostia”, “hala”, “enhorabuena” and several others).

 4. Would you play a game if you knew it wasn’t in the Spanish variant that you would want it in?
 Would you rather then play it in English?
 Would this affect your decision to buy?

-(RM) Unfortunately, the differences are so big that a game in LatAm Spanish can ruin the experience for you.
-As previously said, in Spain LatAm Spanish is seen as the language for old cartoons and soap operas and, therefore, it’s never seen seriously.
 Games like Telltale’s The Walking Dead, which are in LatAm Spanish, have been severely mocked and parodied by Spanish users, and I have friends that haven’t bought the game (despite loving TWD) due to that fact.